-6.3: For enhancing and conserving deep, shallow, and moderate recharge portions of the UFR groundwater hydrograph, implement "water wise" landscape-scale forest and fuels management that includes multiple forest fuels management strategies such as those described above, and that incorporate TEK to strategically and safely reintroduce the historic fire regimes that were sustained by tribal management and by the upland forest and water ecological processes that shaped the UFR before the European fire suppression and forest utilization period, and until the Gold Rush era of water developments.
+6.3: Getting to landscape scale for conserving deep, shallow, and moderate recharge portions of the UFR groundwater hydrograph.
+Implement "water wise" landscape-scale forest and fuels management that includes multiple forest fuels management strategies such as those described above.
+Incorporate TEK to strategically and safely reintroduce the historic fire regimes that were sustained by tribal management in order to recover the upland forest and water ecological processes that shaped the UFR before the European fire suppression and forest utilization period and the Gold Rush era of water developments.

-Project Examples: UF-12: UFR Cooperative Regional Thinning and TAC-5: Indian Jim River Resource Center.
+Project Examples: UF-12: UFR Cooperative Regional Thinning and TAC-6: Traditional Ecological Knowledge: and Tac-5: Indian Jim River Resource Center.